Username – Unique identifier that the user will use for authentication.

 - rest - use a REST API to verify provided credentials

-- ldap - provided credentials will be verified using external AD/LDAP server
+- LDAP - provided credentials will be tested using external AD/LDAP server

-Google, REST and LDAP authentication sources require working Connector setup.
+Google, REST, and LDAP authentication sources require the working Connector setup.

-Password - Clear-Text password that should be stored in IronWifi database for local verification
+Password - Clear-Text password that will be stored for local verification

-Status - User account can be Enabled (user can authenticate) or Disabled (authentication request will always be rejected)
+Status - User account can be Enabled (user can authenticate) or Disabled (reject all authentication requests)

 Creation Date - when the user account was created.